 - Tension member material – common tension member materials are steel, aramid, and hi-flex steel.
 See all available tension member materials

 - Splice – The cords convey the tensile forces along the belt.
-Therefore, spliced and welded belts and open-ended belts have half of the tensile strength of BFX designs.
+Therefore, spliced and welded belts have half of the tensile strength of BFX designs.

 Also paramount to tensile strength is proper pre-tension.
 Although pretension does not affect tooth shear strength, the pretension and peripheral force together affect the cable tensile strength.